Ruan-pysoft/ministdlib/features.md

 Here I will document the features of ministdlib, along with their test coverage.

-I will also document some of the process/decisions behind their implementation.
+I will also document some of the processes/decisions behind their implementation.

 Note that I do not provide the full type signature of each function;
 to find that navigate to the header I indicated the function can be found in (located in the `include/` directory) and search for the name of the function.

+Keep in mind that this is also an exercise in design and creativity for myself, so much of the API differs greatly from standard libc, even though many other parts take great inspiration from (or outright copies) it.
+As such, I recommend reading the documentation on functions you wish to use in order to make sure you understand what they actually do, rather than assuming they work the same as a similarly-named libc one.

 ## Prelude